Ruitulyu/KAS-Analyzer/index.md

 -c [colors]: please specify the color list for (sp)KAS-seq data in metagene profile plot.
 Note: the number of colors in the profile plot needs to be consistent with the number of KAS-seq bigWig files.
 REQUIRED.
 Note: the list of valid color names https://matplotlib.org/examples/color/named_colors.html.

 -l [labels.txt]: please input the text file containing the labels of (sp)KAS-seq data or peaks files (-f need to be specified) that used for generating metagene profile.
-Default: basename of (sp)KAS-seq bigWig files or peaks files.
+DEFAULT: basename of (sp)KAS-seq bigWig files or peaks files.
 Example:
 WT_rep1          Cluster1
 WT.rep2          Cluster2